 with constants $a,c$ and $\eta\sim\mathcal{CN}\brac{0,\abs b^{2}}$ with

 With this choice, we proceed to lower bound $I\brac{X;Y}$.

 Now

-where in tthe last step, we performed an LQ transformation and $\Phi$ is unitary.
+where in the last step, we performed an LQ transformation and $\Phi$ is unitary.
 Hence due to the property of isotropic unitary matrices and steps similar to (\ref{eq:2x2LQsimplification_begin}) to (\ref{eq:2x2LQsimplification_end}) in Section \ref{subsec:2x2MIMO}, we get: